 After explaining everything, he transferred me to a tier 2 team in the US.
-After more explanation, they said they would reset something and that my website will be up in a couple of hours.
+After giving them another explanation, they said they would reset something and that my website will be up in a couple of hours.

 Four hours later, my blog was online but nothing was working on my dashboard interface.
 I couldn’t save any posts, edit, install or delete plugins.
 I couldn’t change anything!
 It was like it was not responding.

 Long story short, I had to talk to their Chat support team again, they said it was working just fine from their side, and although they couldn’t fix my issue, the operator offered to help me renew my subscription, which was ‘about to expire’ in 3 months!
 I have screenshots.
 AND, my website was not working!!!